Skip to main content

 Dremio supports connecting to Google BigQuery as an external source.
-The connector uses Google service account keys as the authentication method.
-To know more about creating service account keys, see Create and delete service account keys.
+The connector uses Google service account keys for authentication.
+To learn more about creating and managing service account keys, see Create and delete service account keys.

 Requirements